vscode-icons/vscode-icons/README.md

 The above syntax will create examples for all supported files and folders.

 ## Configuration
-If you want to see again the new version message every time you receive an update then you can modify this configuration setting:
+If you want to see the new version message every time you receive an update, then you can modify this configuration setting:
 ```json
 {
   "vsicons.dontShowNewVersionMessage": false